dphdmn/slidingPuzzleAnimation/README.md

 - **Sizes**: Create sliding puzzles with dimensions ranging from 3x3 to 10x10.
 The script automatically detects the size based on your input.

-- **Ticks Per Second (tps)**: Control the smoothness of the animation by specifying any reasonable value for the ticks per second.
+- **Turns Per Second (tps)**: Control the smoothness of the animation by specifying any reasonable value for the ticks per second.

 - **Color Schemes**: The script currently supports a hardcoded fringe with a rainbow, without borders, at a font size of 30.
 Note that additional color schemes can be added in the future.